Skip to main content

 AI in the oilfield is not a chatbot answering questions about your wells.
 It is a system of specialized agents and purpose-built ML models that runs continuously, processing your operational data and delivering actionable output.

-AI-powered state estimation creates a real-time operational picture of your entire field.
+Continuous state estimation creates a real-time operational picture of your entire field.
 Every well, every piece of equipment, every crew, every active issue, all connected and updated continuously.
 This is not a dashboard you check.
-It is a living model that the agents maintain.
+It is a living model that the agents inside WorkSync maintain.

 Machine learning anomaly detection learns what "normal" looks like for each individual well.
 When behavior deviates from the learned baseline, the system flags it, estimates the production at risk, and scores it by dollar impact.
 This catches gradual declines and intermittent issues that fixed SCADA thresholds miss.